Do you ever wish that you could be one of those people who truly enjoys the little things in life?

-If you need help figuring out how to do that, join our Dirty Girl Membership.
-We got you covered.
+If you need help figuring out how to do this, try our weekly Plant Fueled Meal Plans.
+We’ve got you covered.

 Okay – recipe time.

 So you know those bird seed bells that you can buy at Ace or other handy stores like that?
-They’re basically big ball of seeds that birds go apeshit over.
+They’re basically a big ball of seeds that birds go ape shit over.

 These energy squares are the perfect thing before a workout or during a hike because they’re packed full of protein, fiber and healthy fats.
-They will keep you full, satisfied and give you lots of energy without making you feel like you hit a wall 15 minutes after eating them.
+They’ll keep you full, satisfied and give you lots of energy without making you feel like you’ve hit a wall 15 minutes after eating them.

 Fuck the sports drink, eat a few of these instead.

-They are also great for kids because they are naturally sweetened with dates.
+They’re also great for kids because they’re naturally sweetened with dates.
 I don’t have kids, but if I did, I would lie to them a lot about what’s in their food.
 This snack would be no exception.

 When you make these, post a pic in the most awesome private Facebook group evah and let us know what you think. #birdfoodisgood